Modifying GSTR-1 Return

-The GSTR 1 return file can be downloaded from the GST portal and viewed in the Returns offline tool to modify, add or delete the invoice details uploaded earlier on GST Portal.
-After making necessary changes, a JSON file needs to be prepared for regular invoice data and furnish the JSON file on the GST portal.
-The JSON file can be validated again and will be taken in by the GSTN after the due validations.
-If there are any auto-populated invoices in GSTR 1 from the GSTR 2 of counterparties, these can be downloaded and viewed in the GST returns the offline tool.
-In this article, we will look at the procedure to modify GSTR 1 return file in returns offline tool.
+The GSTR- 1 return file is available for download from the GST portal and is viewed in the Returns offline tool to modify, add, or delete the invoice details uploaded earlier on the GST portal.
+After making the necessary changes, taxpayers must prepare a JSON file for regular invoice data and furnish it on the GST portal.
+The JSON file has the option of re-validation.
+It is then ready for acceptance by GSTN after due validation.
+Suppose there are any auto-populated invoices in GSTR- 1 from GSTR- 2 of counterparties.
+In this case, these can be downloaded and viewed in the GST returns offline tool.
+This article will look at the procedure for modifying GSTR- 1 return file in the returns offline tool.

-Know more about GSTR 1 Filing using Returns Offline Tool
+Learn more about GSTR-1 Filing using the Returns Offline Tool.

 Due Dates Modified

-The Government has recently deferred the due date for filing GSTR 1 from the 11th of April to the 13th.
-Apart from this, the following are the due dates for filing GSTR 1 for the months of April, May and June 2019:
+The Government has recently deferred the due date for filing GSTR-1 from the 11th of April to the 13th.
+Apart from this, the following are the due dates for filing GSTR-1 for April, May and June 2019:

-It can be inferred from the above that the due dates for filing these returns fall on the 11th of every succeeding month of filing.
-The deadline for the filing quarterly GSTR 1 for the quarter of April-June is 31st July 2019.
+Therefore, the due dates for filing these returns fall on the 11th of every succeeding month of filing.
+The deadline for filing quarterly GSTR-1 for the quarter of April-June is the 31st of July 2019.

 Import of E-way Bill Data

-The feature has been introduced considering the major data gaps between self-declared liability in Form GSTR 1 and Form GSTR 3B.
-A similar rule also applies to Input Tax Credit (ITC) claimed in GSTR 3B, as it could be compared with the credit available in Form GSTR 2A.
+This feature has been introduced considering the significant data gap between self-declared liability in Form GSTR-1 and Form GSTR-3B.
+A similar rule applies to Input Tax Credit (ITC) claimed in GSTR-3B, as could be compared with the credit available in Form GSTR-2A.

-Data validation and comparison can be pursued through the following tabs of the portal:
+Data validation and comparison can be pursued through the following tabs in the portal:

 - Liability due to reverse charge